Anjana Om Kashyap: Journalism

-In the early 2000s, Kashyap opted for a diploma in journalism, from Jamia Millia Islamia.
+In the early 2000s, Kashyap opted for a diploma in journalism from Jamia Millia Islamia.
 Upon graduation, she joined Doordarshan, where she was assigned to the news-desk of Aankhon Dekhi, an investigative show but was also allotted infrequent reporting duties.

 Within a year, she moved to Zee News.
-Whilst she wanted to be an anchor all throughout; the channel found her lacking in speaking finesse and employed her in producing roles.
+Whilst she wanted to be an anchor, the channel found her lacking in speaking finesse and employed her in producing roles.
 In her later years at Zee, she successfully passed the auditions and was occasionally used as an anchor for special features.

 In 2007, she joined News 24, where she was, for the first time, assigned a mainstream role at anchoring in the form of moderating an evening debate show.
 She left the venture in early 2012 and moved to Star News; however, it was shut down months later.
 Kashyap thus became one of the several journalists, to follow her immediate ex-boss at News24 – Supriya Prasad from News 24 to Aaj Tak, around late 2012.

-Views

-Kashyap has been noted to be a strong voice against reservations in India for socially oppressed classes and likewise affirmative actions; in a media-panel discussion, she had once described the system to be infested by 'termites', which brought neither social mobility nor economic affluence for the target-populace.
-She mentions her Brahminical upbringing and the social tensions prevalent in the aftermath of enacting Mandal Commission recommendations, as contributing factors.

-in October 2025, Kashyap made anti Dalit remarks and as well hurting Valmki.

 Reception

-A long-form piece over The Caravan (by Nikita Saxena), has been highly critical of Kashyap's journalism, noting the aggressive propagation of Hindutva centered ideologies and biased reporting in favour of the Bharatiya Janata Party, across a variety of situations.
+A long-form piece over The Caravan (by Nikita Saxena), has been highly critical of Kashyap's journalism, noting the aggressive propagation of Hindutva centred ideologies and biased reporting in favour of the Bharatiya Janata Party, across a variety of situations.
 Scroll.in has noted her to be an establishment friendly news anchor.
-Kashyap was one of the few reporters, who was allowed to interview Narendra Modi, in the run-up to the 2019 National Elections.
+Kashyap was one of the few reporters who was allowed to interview Narendra Modi in the run-up to the 2019 National Elections.
 Saxena opines that Kashyap refused to pose any challenging question to him.
 Kashyap's reporting of the 2019 Supreme Court proceedings on Ayodhya title dispute toed a pro-Hindutva line with numerous debates and special shows, that spanned a vast avenue from seeking the reasons behind a routine deferment of the case (around 18 October) to inquiring about why the Muslims were unable to compromise with a mere 5 acre land, and the timeline of Ram Mandir construction, all along with provocative headlines and audience-polls; it ended with welcoming the final verdict in favour of the Hindus, as a sacred occasion.

 While reporting about the 2019 Bihar encephalitis outbreak, Kashyap entered the neonatal ICU at Sri Krishna Medical College and Hospital and started haranguing the on-duty paediatrician.
 She was widely criticised for her inappropriate behaviour.
 The Indian Medical Association subsequently filed a complaint against her, for endangering the lives of children, in an attempt to gain publicity.